-Goal Progress Re port What We Said We Would Do What We Did PEOPLE HIGHLIGHTS: Welcome five new Composter, Hauler, Distributors (CHD) who qualify as an economically or socially disadvantaged business In 2023, our PZW team worked hard to welcome four new CHDs who qualify as economically or socially disadvantaged business enterprises.
-67% of our n 2023 Integrate with Novolex DE&I initiatives to ensure hiring practices and company culture are embedded into Eco-Products Justice, Equity, Diversity, and Inclusion (JEDI) programs In 2023 we partnered with Novolex to streamline DE&I efforts, ultimately transitioning our joint focus to DE&I. employees took advantage of the paid volunteer tin Hold quarterly JEDI committee meetings We held three quarterly DE&I Committee meetings, hosted two consecutive DE&I focused trainings, and encouraged employees to attend Novolex DE&I Inclusion Panels throughout the year.
-We joined forces with Novolex to strengthen our DE Publish open positions to associations for underrepresented groups All open positions are published with organizations representing economically or socially disadvantaged groups. programming Every Year Ioving orward Have at least 55% of employees take advantage of paid volunteer time Wow!
+Goal Progress Report What We Said We Would Do What We Did Welcome five new Composter, Hauler, Distributors (CHD) who qualify as an economically or socially disadvantaged business In 2023, our PZW team worked hard to welcome four new CHDs who qualify as economically or socially disadvantaged business enterprises.
+In 2023 Integrate with Novolex DE&I initiatives to ensure hiring practices and company culture are embedded into Eco-Products Justice, Equity, Diversity, and Inclusion (JEDI) programs In 2023 we partnered with Novolex to streamline DE&I efforts, ultimately transitioning our joint focus to DE&I. Hold quarterly JEDI committee meetings We held three quarterly DE&I Committee meetings, hosted two consecutive DE&I focused trainings, and encouraged employees to attend Novolex DE&I Inclusion Panels throughout the year.
+Publish open positions to associations for underrepresented groups All open positions are published with organizations representing economically or socially disadvantaged groups.
+Every Year Moving Forward Have at least 55% of employees take advantage of paid volunteer time Wow!
 In 2023, 67% of employees took advantage of our paid volunteer time benefit.
-We welcomed for CHDs that qualif as a Disadvantag Business Enterpr Have at least 90% of our employees include a sustainability and/or JEDI goal in their performance-based goals Due to inconsistencies in our ability to accurately track this goal, we have decided to remove this goal from future goal sets.
+Have at least 90% of our employees include a sustainability and/or JEDI goal in their performance-based goals Due to inconsistencies in our ability to accurately track this goal, we have decided to remove this goal from future goal sets.
 We will continue to encourage our employees to have an Impact-minded goal in their annual goal set.
-Removed (DBE) to our distributor netwo
+Removed

-PEOPLE
+PEOPLE HIGHLIGHTS: